The Ultimate Guide to SLI/SLO

 - SLO

-- SLI (latency, status code if availability, etc.)
+- SLI (latency, availability status code, etc.)

 - A graph of the corresponding SLI

-Example of SLI adjustment by pattern
+SLI adjustment examples by pattern

 External APIs increase latency